wchen342/ungoogled-chromium-android/README.md

 The extensions are likely not fully functional yet.

-There are two methods to install extensions:
+There are three methods to install extensions:
+ - Method 1 (the easiest way):
+   1. Go to `chrome://flags/` and change `#extension-mime-request-handling` to `Always prompt for install` and relaunch your browser.
+   2. Go to chrome webstore page
+   3. Switch to desktop site
+   4. Search for the extension you want to install and click `Add to Chromium`
+   5. The browser should prompt for installation after finishing downloading
+   6. Check `chrome://extensions/` and you should see the extension there.
+ - Method 2 (Direct Download):
+   1. Go to `chrome://flags/` and change `#extension-mime-request-handling` to `Always prompt for install` and relaunch your browser.
+   2. Get direct link to `crx` file following the instructions [here](https://ungoogled-software.github.io/ungoogled-chromium-wiki/faq#downloading-the-crx-file).
+   3. Paste the link into omnibox and go to that link.
+   4. The browser should prompt for installation after finishing downloading
+   5. Check `chrome://extensions/` and you should see the extension there.
- - Method 1 (Developer Mode Folder Loading.
+ - Method 3 (Developer Mode Folder Loading.
 This method only supports `Android 5.1+`):
    1. Download extension following the instructions [here](https://ungoogled-software.github.io/ungoogled-chromium-wiki/faq#downloading-the-crx-file).
    2. Extract the `crx` file into a folder with`unzip`/`7z` and copy the folder to your device.
    3. Notice for Android 10: as a workaround for a [permission issue](https://github.com/wchen342/ungoogled-chromium-android/issues/27), you need to enable "Allow from unknown source" for `Ungoogled Chromium Extensions".